Home Travel Intelligence SafetyWing Travel Insurance

 Adventure and extreme sports

-The standard Nomad Insurance policy excludes adventure sports.
+The standard policy excludes adventure sports.
 Skiing, snowboarding, scuba diving, surfing, trekking above certain altitudes, and similar activities are not covered unless the Adventure Sport add-on is purchased.
-For any traveller whose itinerary includes these activities — and on the kind of destinations covered by this site, it frequently does — the add-on is not optional.
-A ski injury in the Alps or a dive incident in the Maldives without the add-on means an uncovered medical event.
+For any traveller whose itinerary includes these activities, the add-on is not optional.
+A ski injury in the Alps or a dive incident in the Maldives without it is an uncovered medical event.

 Not Covered